genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/08_components/01_ui-components.md

     - ui
 ---

+To give your front end a wide range of visual possibilities, the Genesis low-code platform provides a wide range of [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+These are built on top of [Microsoft FAST](https://www.fast.design/docs/introduction/).

+This eliminates a number of problems, such as deciding between Angular, React & Vue, dealing with version clashes & upgrades, or needing to onboard web-framework specialists.

-With these user-interface (UI) components, you can create clear and usable interfaces quickly.
+You can use these Web Components to create clear and usable interfaces quickly.

 | Name                                                                                         | Category      | Description                                                                                                                                                 |
 |----------------------------------------------------------------------------------------------|---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|